-Approved education institutions (AEIs): the status awarded to an institution, or part of an institution, or combination of institutions, that works in partnership with practice learning providers.
+(AEIs): the status awarded by the NMC to an institution, or part of an institution, or combination of institutions that work in partnership with practice placement and work placed learning providers.
 AEIs will have provided us with assurance that they are accountable and capable of delivering NMC approved education programmes.